yakiro-nvg/mindseye/docs/development/design/trace_log.rst

 Print-K driver is owned by the primary core.
 In the early stage, there is a special driver named ``printk_early`` that stores log directly to RAM.
 If for any reason the system failed to reach the good state and no concrete log device is available, we still have an option to read log with a debugger.
-Which could be used to debug the concrete log driver as well.
+Which could be used for debugging of the concrete log driver as well.

 .. figure:: images/trace_log_arch.png
    :align: center